YogitaAmbure13/Calculator-web/README.md

 FEATURES

-Basic Operations: Add, subtract, multiply, and divide numbers effortlessly.
+-Basic Operations: Add, subtract, multiply, and divide numbers effortlessly.

-Responsive Design: Enjoy a seamless experience on various devices, including smartphones and tablets.
+-Responsive Design: Enjoy a seamless experience on various devices, including smartphones and tablets.

 How to Use:

-Open the calculator in your web browser.
+-Open the calculator in your web browser.
-Enter numbers using the buttons or your keyboard.
+-Enter numbers using the buttons or your keyboard.
-Click on the operation buttons to perform calculations.
+-Click on the operation buttons to perform calculations.
-Clear the history and start fresh as required.
+-Clear the history and start fresh as required.

 In this simplified description, the focus is on the calculator's user-friendly nature and ease of use.
 It aims to be accessible to a wider audience, including those without technical expertise.
 The language used is straightforward and easy to understand.